 If You Build It, They Will Come

 Would you like to learn how to create a butterfly garden?
-Here you will find useful information on butterfly habitats and plants that attract butterflies.
+Below you will find useful information about butterfly habitats and plants that attract butterflies.

 A butterfly garden is the perfect outdoor teaching lab, where the learning possibilities are as vast as your and your students’ imaginations.
 In a butterfly garden, students have real-life experiences with nature and the environment and learn about: